kilianrdiaz/pipex/README.md

 # pipex
-This project has the same functionality as the "pipe" command from Shell.
+This project replicates the functionality from the "pipe" command from Shell.

+Example : ls -l || wc -l